HemuTheReddy/Stress-Prediction/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue)

-A comprehensive machine learning framework for automated stress detection using the **WESAD (Wearable Stress and Affect Detection)** dataset.
+A comprehensive machine learning project for stress and emotional detection using the **WESAD (Wearable Stress and Affect Detection)** dataset.
 This project validates the feasibility of using consumer-grade wearable sensors (Empatica E4) alongside medical-grade instrumentation (RespiBAN) to identify physiological markers of stress.

 ## 🚀 Project Highlights
 * **High-Accuracy Classification:** Achieved **96.95% Accuracy** and an **0.93 F-Score** in binary stress detection (Stress vs. Baseline).